 The State Historic Preservation Office (SHPO) of the South Dakota State Historical Society at the Cultural Heritage Center in Pierre is preparing for its federal fiscal year 2023 grant application and invites public comment through Oct.
 31 on the state’s preservation needs and projects.

-The SHPO manages the National Register of Historic Places program of the National Park Service in South Dakota.
+The Preservation Office manages the National Register of Historic Places program of the National Park Service in South Dakota.
 The office relates historic preservation to economic, social, and educational state objectives.
-It surveys, inventories, and registers historical properties, and it promotes public awareness and provides technical assistance on their preservation.
+It surveys, inventories, and registers historical properties and promotes public awareness and provides technical assistance on their preservation.

-The SHPO Annual Work Plan Suggestion Form may be obtained online at history.sd.gov/Preservation by clicking the link at the top of the page or by contacting the SHPO office at 605-773-2907 or firstname.lastname@example.org.
+Access the SHPO Annual Work Plan Suggestion Form at history.sd.gov/Preservation or by contacting the SHPO office at 605-773-2907 or firstname.lastname@example.org.
 Completed forms are due no later than Oct.
 31.

 About the South Dakota State Historical Society

 The South Dakota State Historical Society is a division of the Department of Education.
 The State Historical Society, an Affiliate of the Smithsonian Institution, is headquartered at the South Dakota Cultural Heritage Center in Pierre.
 The center houses the society’s world-class museum, the archives, and the historic preservation, publishing, and administrative/development offices.
-Call 605-773-3458 or visit www.history.sd.gov for more information.
+For memberships or questions, call 605-773-3458 or visit www.history.sd.gov for more information.
 The society also has an archaeology office in Rapid City; call 605-394-1936 for more information.